UX Articles

 When users apply filters to product lists, almost all sites confirm the choices where the filter was originally chosen — for example, by adding a tick mark to a filter option checkbox on a desktop site.

-However, during both desktop and mobile large-scale UX testing, the lack of an overview of applied filters caused issues such as slowing down the process of tailoring the product list and in some cases causing disorientation.
+However, during Baymard’s large-scale desktop and mobile UX testing, the lack of an overview of applied filters led to issues, including slowing down the tailoring of the product list and disorientation for some participants.

 2. Not having a quick way to remove filters